kovshenin/surge/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fix PHP notice in invalidation
+* Protect against race conditions when writing flags.json
+* Add support for more post statuses in transition_post_status invalidation

 = 1.0.1 =
+* Add support for custom user configuration
 * Various invalidation enhancements and fixes
 * Remove advanced-cache.php when plugin is deactivated
 * Add a note about fpassthru() in FAQ